jemusni07/retail-pipeline/README.md

 ## Customer Segmentation with K Means Clustering

-Traditionally, how customers are segmented is by creating heuristics rule based on RFM scores.
+Traditionally, how customers are segmented is by calcullating the average RFM scores.
-- Rank each customers recency,  1 to 5
+- Rank each customers recency,  1 to 5,
 - Rank each customers frequency, 1 to 5
 - Rank each customers monetary value, 1 to 5
 - Average the three scores for the average RFM score